khush-hii/data_analysis_task_tanxfi/README.md

 Create the Python Script:

 Open a text editor or IDE.
-Create a new Python file (e.g., analyze_orders.py).
+Create a new Python file (e.g., orders.py). we can do it in google collab or jupyter notebook in anaconda.
 Copy the provided code into this file.
 Understand the Code: